coleifer/greendb/README.md

   "map_size": 268435456,  // Default map size is 256MB.
 INCREASE THIS!
   "read_only": false,  // Open the database in read-only mode.
   "metasync": true,  // Sync metadata changes (recommended).
-  "sync": true,  // Sync all changes.
+  "sync": false,  // Sync all changes (durable, but much slower).
   "writemap": false,  // Use a writable map (probably safe to do).
   "map_async": false,  // Asynchronous writable map.
   "meminit": true,  // Initialize new memory pages to zero.